Code-Institute-Submissions/milestone-project-113/README.md

 [View the live website here](https://jonathan-odonnell.github.io/milestone-project-2/)

 Discover Australia is a fictitious tourism board based in Sydney, Australia.
 This is the organisation's main marketing website which aims to promote the different holiday destinations in Australia to potential customers in order to persuade them to book a holiday to Australia through one of their partners.
-It provides customers with information about the attractions, hotels, restaurants, bars and places to shop which are available in each destination.
+It provides customers with information about the attractions, hotels, cafes, bars, restaurants and shops which are available in each destination.
 The website is designed to be responsive and easy to navigate on a range of devices.

 ## User Experience (UX)